Matteo Croce personal homepage

 I was expecting to see a call to clock_nanosleep, but instead I found a call to ppoll(NULL, 0, NULL, NULL, 0), so I got curious.

-I filtered the running processes and I’ve found sleep inf running, so I’ve discovered that sleep supports the “inf” argument to sleep indefinitely.
+I filtered the running processes and found sleep inf running, so I discovered that sleep supports the “inf” argument to sleep indefinitely.

-This was not documented in the man page, so I looked at sleep source code to know more, but in the code there were no references to the “inf” syntax, so I got even more curious.
+This was not documented in the man page, so I looked at the sleep source code to learn more, but in the code there were no references to the “inf” syntax, so I got even more curious.

-I realized the sleep uses strtod to parse its arguments which, according to its man page, parses the “INF” or “INFINITY” string as the IEEE 754 special value for positive infinite (which is 0x7ff0000000000000, btw).
+I realized that sleep uses strtod to parse its arguments which, according to its man page, parses the “INF” or “INFINITY” string as the IEEE 754 special value for positive infinity (which is 0x7ff0000000000000, btw).

 This value is passed to an internal helper called xnanosleep, which detects the infinite value and calls pause() to sleep forever.

-This is a very smart wat to sleep indefinitely, instead of using a loop to call sleep in a cycle.
+This is a very smart way to sleep indefinitely, instead of using a loop.

-But why ppoll was being called instead of pause?
-Obviously, the result is the same, but why don’t just call pause directly?
+But why was ppoll being called instead of pause?
+Obviously, the result is the same, but why not just call pause directly?

-So I wrote this small tool to see what syscall was effectively being called:
+So I wrote this small tool to see which syscall was actually being called:

 #include <unistd.h>